What We Do

 - Utilize plates and cups made partially from bamboo, a renewable resource, in the dining halls.

-- Offer .99 refills for all customers who bring a CDS reusable mug or bottle to Lenoir Mainstreet, the Beach Café, Genomic Café, The Atrium, McColl Cafe, Rams Market for fountain beverage and coffee purchases.
+- Offer .99 refills for all customers who bring a reusable mug or bottle 16 ounces or less to Lenoir Mainstreet, the Beach Café, Genomic Café, The Atrium, McColl Cafe, Rams Market for fountain beverage and coffee purchases.

 - Provide reusable to-go containers in both dining halls that have eliminated the use of approximately 76,000 disposable containers every semester.